datum360/Datum360-API-User-Guides/Matthew/PIM360/Field Guide/CLS360 API.md

     },
 ```

-Schema shows the schema version of a Class Library.
-This can be useful if you want to be able to compare 2 different Class Libraries, it would be best to make sure that they are on the same schema version so that the structure is the same.
+Schema shows the version of a class library.
+This can be useful if you want to be able to compare 2 different class libraries, it is best to ensure they are on the same version so the structure is the same.

 ### CL4CL